sanity-io/GROQ/spec/Section 13 -- Extensions.md

 ### geo::contains()

 Returns true if first geo argument completely contains the second one, using a planar (non-spherical) coordinate system.
-The first geo argument can be any geo value.
-The second must be a GeoJSON `Polygon` or `MultiPolygon`.
+Both geo argument can be any geo value.
 A geo value is considered contained if all its points are within the boundaries of the first geo value.
 For `MultiPolygon`, it's sufficient that only one of the polygons contains the first geo value.

 geo::contains(args, scope):

-* If the length of {args} is not 2:
-  * Return {null}.
 * Let {firstNode} be the first element of {args}.
 * Let {secondNode} be the second element of {args}.
 * Let {first} be the result of {Evaluate(firstNode, scope)}.